 And for another thing, as soon as your initial reaction passes, you’ll probably find that most of what you’ve got can work, with minor tweaks.

-Change the Context of Your Speech
+Changing the Context of Your Speech is a Quick Way to Lose the Script

 One simple tweak that you can make is to change the context of your speech — in other words, the framework within which people listen.